Skip to content

 Kathu Shrine

 Lai Thu Tao Bo Keng is one of the oldest Chinese shrines in Phuket, and many believe it was the birthplace of the Phuket Vegetarian Festival nearly two centuries ago.
-The shrine is located in the subdistrict of Kathu in the island’s interior, between Phuket Town and Patong Beach.
-Though it’s not well known as ...
+The shrine is located in the subdistrict of Kathu in the island’s interior, between Phuket Town and Patong Beach ...
 Read More

 Lim Hu Tai Su Shrine in Phuket Town

-Lim Hu Tai Su is a Chinese Taoist shrine on the north side of Phuket Town, also known as Sam Kong Shrine, for the neighbourhood it’s found in.
-Though not as well known by visitors as larger Chinese shrines like Jui Tui Shrine in Phuket’s Old Town area, Sam Kong Shrine is a revered place ...
+Lim Hu Tai Su is a Chinese Taoist shrine on the north side of Phuket Town, also known as Sam Kong Shrine, for the neighbourhood in which it’s found.
+Though not as well known by visitors as larger Chinese shrines like Jui Tui Shrine in Phuket’s Old Town area, Sam Kong Shrine is a revered ...
 Read More

 Ten vegetarian foods to try during the festival